WhatDanDoes/silid/README.md

 This can be set in the `.env` file alongside the rest of the environment variables for silid.

+## AWS RDS

+Two RDS databases are being used for silid and can be seen in the AWS console listed as `ss1e8pfmqwgebvu` for silid-dev.languagetechnology.org and `ss1fejs6cgbasrw` for silid.languagetechnology.org.
+These databases were created manually through the AWS dashboard and set to `db.t3.micro` instance type.
+Daily backups are being taken and handled throught the RDS service.

+In the event of a database outage or loss, the database can be restored by [restoring a snapshot of the database instance](https://console.aws.amazon.com/rds/home?region=us-east-1#database:id=ss1fejs6cgbasrw;is-cluster=false;tab=maintenance-and-backups) or recreated entirely [here](https://console.aws.amazon.com/rds/home?region=us-east-1#launch-dbinstance:gdb=false;s3-import=false).

 ## Troubleshooting

 Since silid is running across distributed services in AWS, there are a number of places to check in case of application errors or failures.